Johann von Leers: After the Second World War

 In 1945, Leers fled from Germany to Italy, where he lived for five years, then in 1950 migrated to Argentina, where he continued his propaganda activities.
 During this period he was a contributor to Der Weg, a Nazi publication founded in Buenos Aires in 1947.
 He was praised by Haj Amin al-Husseini, Grand Mufti of Jerusalem and a Nazi wartime ally, for his loyalty to Arab nationalism.
 Thereafter he moved from Argentina to Egypt.

 In Buenos Aires, Leers became editor of Der Weg and praised American political theorist Francis Parker Yockey and his 1948 book Imperium (influenced in large part by the works of Oswald Spengler), for his understanding of the nuanced global-political landscape which subsequently arose between the American-led NATO coalition and its Soviet-led Warsaw Pact counterpart.
 Leers was also sympathetic toward Yockey's active participation in attempts to form a Pan-European resistance movement, which sought to liberate Europe from the occupation and influence of both the Soviet Union and America.

 The Swedish journalist and writer Elisabeth Åsbrink probed the reasons for Sweden's centrality in the European far-right scene in her book 1947: When Now Begins.
 In it, she portrays Per Engdahl (1909–1994), the leader of the Swedish fascist movement, who created an escape route for Nazis from all parts of Europe.
 This route passed through northern Germany and Denmark, leading to Malmö in Sweden.
 From there, the fleeing Nazis were smuggled to various places in southern Sweden and then sent by ship from Gothenburg to South America.
 Engdahl claimed to have saved about 4,000 Nazis in this way.
 One of those whom Engdahl assisted was Johann von Leers, who "arrived in Malmö in 1947, and ... got to Buenos Aires, where he edited a paper that became a communications channel between Nazis in Europe and those who ended up in Latin America".

-Leers was later persuaded to migrate to Egypt by Haj Amin al-Husseini, who by then was a Palestinian leader living in Egypt, with whom he was in close contact.
+Leers was later persuaded to migrate to Egypt by Haj Amin al-Husseini, with the assistance of Leers' friend Hassan Awas Fakoussa, who by then was a Palestinian leader living in Egypt, with whom he was in close contact.
 There, he converted to Islam and changed his name to Omar Amin, as a gesture to his benefactor, and became the political adviser to the Information Department under Muhammad Naguib and Gamal Abdel Nasser, as well as being friendly with al-Husseini.
 Eventually he became the head of President Nasser's 'Israeli' propaganda unit and served as head of the Institute for the Study of Zionism, managing anti-Israeli propaganda.
 Leers was a mentor of Ahmed Huber and networked with Muslim emigres in Hamburg, while also being an acquaintance of Otto Ernst Remer in the country.

 Leers died in Egypt on 5 March 1965, aged 63.
 His remains were returned to Germany at the expense of the Egyptian government and in June 1965 were buried in Schutterwald, in an Islamic funeral.